raspberrypilearning/scratch-3-phrasebook/en/step_7.md

 ## More phrases

 Now we've got one phrase working, excellent!
-That's not enough for a phrasebook tough, is it?
+That's not enough for a phrasebook though, is it?
 Let's add some more phrases.

 --- task ---
 Let's duplicate our toilet sprite as most of the code will be the same for other phrases.